These Solar Cells Might be the Answer to Nighttime Electricity Woes

-Any object containing heat—from a plant, building, or human body—needs a way to cool off.
+Any object containing heat—like a plant or building, or a human body—needs a way to cool off.
 One method of doing that is through radiative cooling, a process where a body or object loses heat by emitting waves of electromagnetic radiation invisible to the human eye.
 This phenomenon typically occurs at night and cools the planet as the collective heatwaves disappear into the atmosphere and beyond.

 As it turns out, radiative cooling may also be our ticket to a nighttime renewable energy source for countless people across the globe.